Zeqa-Network/DCPrevent/README.md

 ---

-# BetterDCPrevent
+# ZeqaDCPrevent

-BetterDCPrevent is an improved alternative to the mainstream DC Prevent.
-It removes the need for an extra DLL, adds new features, and is fully open source.
+ZeqaDCPrevent is an alternative, open source version of DCPrevent, owned and maintained by Zeqa Network.

 ## ✨ Features
 - **Customizable Mouse Debounce:** Set individual debounce limits for left and right mouse buttons.